Where to See Cherry Blossoms in Kyoto with Kids

 There are many varieties of flowering trees at the grounds of the Kyoto Imperial Palace, including plum trees and cherry blossom trees in spring.
 Some of the shidarezakura or weeping cherry blossom trees, are among the most beautiful I’ve seen.

 This isn’t exactly a place where you can have hanami but I found it perfect to take photos of my daughter with sakura trees in the background.
-Lots of elderly people also commented on how cute my daughter was and even gave room for her to have her own photoshoot!
+Lots of elderly people also commented on how cute my daughter was and even gave her room to have her own photoshoot!

 Entry Fee: Free!